nirajp82/DockerAndKubernetes/07_DockerEngine/04_StorageDriver_FileSystem.md

 docker build -t simple-web-app .
 ```

-⚡ Output will show `Using cache` for each instruction — rebuild completes in \~1 second.
+You’ll see messages like Using cache for each step, meaning Docker is reusing previously built layers.
+Since dependencies were already built earlier, the rebuild completes in about 1 second — it's fast because no new changes require a full rebuild.

 **Docker caches image layers**, so it skips unchanged steps during rebuild.